Grave Empire - Book Review

 PLOTTING, PACING, & SWASHBUCKLING

 As you delve into this book you can tell that this is primarily a set up for the rest of the series.
 This first book feels a bit like a gathering thunderhead.
-We jump into the action pretty early, so when I say it feels like a slow start I don't mean to say that it's boring, just that we are at the base of the mountain on a trail heading up, but that we are on a more gradual incline than a steep one.
+We jump into the action pretty early, so when I say it feels like a slow start I don't mean to say that it's boring, just that we are laying the foundation for a lot more to come.
 This did not bother me at all and instead got me pretty excited about the events yet to come in the next few books.

 There is a good bit of action throughout, but things definitely pick up towards the end.
-Because the stakes are so high and time is of the utmost importance, similarly to Empire of the Wolf, our characters travel weeks to get to a specific city, only to spend less than 24 hours there and need to be on there way again.
-I find this a little bit frustrating at times in that sometimes I think it makes parts of the story feel rushed.
+Because the stakes are so high and time is of the utmost importance, similarly to Empire of the Wolf, our characters travel weeks to get to a specific city, only to spend ~24 hours there and need to be on there way again.
+I find this a little bit frustrating at times and I think it makes parts of the story feel rushed, even though this is the reality of logistics of travel during this time period.
+There were some parts of it that feel very much like a call back to book 2 in Empire of the Wolf in this particular case.

-It is interesting to see the ripples of the after effects of the events of the last book as well as the recommendations Helena and Vonvalt have affected Sova.
+It is interesting to see the ripples of the after effects of the events of the last book as well as how the recommendations Helena and Vonvalt have affected Sova years afterwards.
 As magic and necromancy are inextricably entwinned in this world, you cannot have one without the other.
-Due to nearly avoid the destruction of the world, Sova banned any and all magic and necromantic practices to prevent the same thing from happening again.
+Due to nearly avoiding complete destruction of the world in the Empire of the Wolf series Sova banned any and all magic and necromantic practices to prevent the same thing from happening again.
 Punishable by death, study of magic is forbidden except for the engineers who keep some of the great buildings in Sova standing by studying and keeping up the ancient magics that keep them stable.
+This puts Sova well behind the curve and woefully unprepared to deal with this paranormal cataclysm that is now occurring, which makes you feel anxious and worried.

 SUMMARY